 Non-directional beacons (NDBs) are ground-based radio transmitters used to aid and navigate vessels in aviation and marine applications during their approach.

 They have continued to provide a fundamental and reliable means of aircraft navigation despite the arrival of GNSS and modern ground-based systems.
 The decommissioning of non-directional beacon systems does not appear to be likely to occur for many years to come.

 For this reason, manufacturers are investing in the development of modern ultra-reliable systems.

 NDB Aviation Systems

 They have continued to provide a fundamental and reliable means of aircraft navigation despite the arrival of GNSS and modern ground based systems.
 The decommissioning of non-directional beacon systems does not appear to be likely to occur for many years to come.
 For this reason manufacturers are investing in the development of modern ultra reliable systems.

 Non-Directional Beacons 'Vector Series'

 We are agents for Nautel of Canada who, for over 35 years, have provided the lowest cost of ownership by making reliable products and supporting them with the industry's best customer service.
-Nautel are also one of the worlds' leading broadcast transmitter manufacturers and this heritage is apparent in the build quality and reliability of their NDBs.
+Nautel are also one of the worlds' leading broadcast transmitter manufacturers and this heritage is apparent in the build quality and reliability of their products.

-Antenna Tuning Units (ATUs) supplied with the Vector range of NDBs feature both automatic reactance matching and automatic resistance matching, meaning that field strength remains constant even when varying environmental conditions and ground conductivity would seriously compromise conventional NDB systems.
+Antenna Tuning Units (ATUs) supplied with the Vector range feature both automatic reactance matching and automatic resistance matching, meaning that field strength remains constant even when varying environmental conditions and ground conductivity would seriously compromise conventional NDB systems.